aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 ### Tiered storage metrics

-Aiven for Apache Kafka includes several metrics to monitor the performance and health of your Kafka broker's tiered storage operations.
-You can access these metrics through Prometheus to gain detailed insights into various aspects of tiered storage, such as data copying, fetching, deleting, and their respective lags and errors.
+Aiven for Apache Kafka includes several metrics to monitor the performance and health of your Apache Kafka broker's tiered storage operations.
+Access these metrics through Prometheus to gain insights into various aspects of tiered storage, including data copying, fetching, deleting, and their associated lags and errors.

 | Metric                                                           | Description                                                                                                      |
 |------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|